Barium sulfate

-Barium sulfate (or sulphate) is the inorganic compound with the chemical formula BaSO_{4}.
+Barium sulfate is the inorganic compound with the chemical formula BaSO4.
 It is a white crystalline solid that is odorless and insoluble in water.
 It occurs in nature as the mineral barite, which is the main commercial source of barium and materials prepared from it.
 Its opaque white appearance and its high density are exploited in its main applications.

 Uses

 Drilling fluids

 About 80% of the world's barium sulfate production, mostly purified mineral, is consumed as a component of oil well drilling fluid.
 It increases the density of the fluid, increasing the hydrostatic pressure in the well and reducing the chance of a blowout.

 Radiocontrast agent

 Barium sulfate in suspension is often used medically as a radiocontrast agent for X-ray imaging and other diagnostic procedures.
 It is most often used in imaging of the GI tract during what is colloquially known as a "barium meal".
 It is administered orally, or by enema, as a suspension of fine particles in a thick milk-like solution (often with sweetening and flavoring agents added).
 Although barium is a heavy metal, and its water-soluble compounds are often highly toxic, the low solubility of barium sulfate protects the patient from absorbing harmful amounts of the metal.
 Barium sulfate is also readily removed from the body, unlike Thorotrast, which it replaced.
 Due to the relatively high atomic number (Z = 56) of barium, its compounds absorb X-rays more strongly than compounds derived from lighter nuclei.